JeremyFriesenGitHub/Resume/README.txt

+Repository to store my LaTex resume

-PDF version where links are accessible is available here: https://resumejf.tiiny.site/
+The PDF version where links are accessible is available here: https://resumejf.tiiny.site/